-Most of the people groups still unreached by the gospel live in places stretching across the maps of northern Africa and Asia.
-Christian missions strategist Luis Bush started calling this rectangular area or band: "the 10/40 window."
-He used that easy-to-remember name because it lies across Africa and Asia from 10 degrees latitude north of the equator to 40 degrees latitude north of the equator.
+Most of the people groups unreached by the gospel live within a rectangular area stretching across northern Africa and into southern Asia.
+Christian missions strategist Luis Bush started calling this rectangular area or band"the 10/40 window."
+He used that easy-to-remember name because it covers Africa and Asia from 10 degrees latitude north of the equator to 40 degrees latitude north of the equator.1

 The task remaining: Click on